geronet1/SMLReader/README.md

 * *Number of sensors:*
   > How many meters are connected to the bus
 * *Baud rate:*
-  > From 2400-38400 baud, you have to set the same value in the energy meter setup
+  > From 2400 to 38400 baud, you have to configure the same speed in the energy meter setup
 * *Mode:*
   > The number of bytes (8), none (N), even (E) or odd (O) parity and the number of stop bits (1 or 2)
 * *Direction pin:*
-  > The output pin for the MAX485 ic (RO and DE, see circuit example) whit it knows when to send or "--" for no pin with auto-direction interfaces.
+  > The output pin for the MAX485 transceiver (RO and DE, see circuit example) so that it can send on the bus.
+Use "--" for no pin with auto-direction interfaces.
 * *Swap UART:*
-  > Because normally the hardware UART (Serial) TXD0 and RXD0 pins are connected to the USB interface, you have to "swap" them to D8 (TX) and D7 (RX) pins.
-Unfortunately then you can't get a debug output to the connected Computer over USB, but there's an option in the code to detour the debug output (if compiled) to Serial1 (D4, GPIO2).
+  > Because normally the hardware UART (named "Serial") TXD0 and RXD0 pins are connected to the USB interface, you have to "swap" them to D8 (TX) and D7 (RX) pins.
+Unfortunately then you can't get a debug output to the connected Computer over USB, but there's an option in the code to detour the debug output (if compiled) to "Serial1" (D4, GPIO2).
 That's only one TX line.
 * *Turnaround delay (ms):*
   > Timeout to wait for the answer of the meter
 * *Response timeout (ms):*
   > Time to wait after reading the answer to send the next request, for the SDM630 one ms is enough

-#### Modbus sensors:
+#### Modbus sensors
 * *Name:*
   > The name which goes to the mqtt topic "name"
 * *Slave ID:*